Tales of Thunder1 of 12

 The Odinson has long been one of Earth’s Mightiest Heroes and over the years, many have been worthy enough to pick up the pen and regale readers with tales of his terrific triumphs.

 But unlike the men and women of Midgard that Thor so magnanimously protects, all stories are not created equal.
-With War of the Realms about to spread throughout the Marvel Universe, we took a look at his top ten stories of all-time.
+With War of the Realms now spreading through the Marvel Universe - and claiming its first casualties - we take a look at the God of Thunder's top ten stories of all-time.

 God Butcher/Godbomb (Thor: God of Thunder #1-11)2 of 12